Last Updated on 24th July 2019

-Void of the health implications, as well as the awful lingering smell of a traditional cigarette, vaping or smoking an e-cigarette is a great way to wean yourself off nicotine.
-Available online and in supermarkets, while e-cigarettes aren’t sold as an aid for those who wish to quit smoking, statistics show that more than half of vapers in the UK have successfully given up for good.
+Void of the health implications, as well as the awful lingering smell of a traditional cigarette, switching to vaping or smoking an e-cigarette is a great way to wean yourself off nicotine.
+Available online and in supermarkets, while vape devices aren’t sold as an aid for those who wish to quit smoking, statistics show that more than half of vapers in the UK have successfully given up for good.

 Ever wanted to take up a new physical activity?
 Now’s the time to do so.
 Exercising not only reduces stress which is essential when trying to fend off nicotine cravings but it’ll also keep you busy too, which in turn helps with taking one’s mind off those annoying withdrawal symptoms.
 Whether it’s jogging, swimming or gardening, get active.
 Even just 10 minutes exercise a day is proven to be extremely worthwhile.

 Use money as a motivation